 Dan has been married 28 years and has been blessed with a supportive wife along with their eight children.
 He enjoys music, Wisconsin sports teams, camping “up north” and playing games with his children.

-Michelle is a Catholic therapist in training who received her Master of Arts Degree in counseling from the Franciscan University of Steubenville.
+Michelle is a Catholic licensed professional counselor who received her Master of Arts Degree in counseling from the Franciscan University of Steubenville.
 Since obtaining her degree she has served at the Diocesan level working with people with disabilities and at the parish level working as a director of Religious Education and Youth Ministry.

 More recently Michelle has gained experience in mental health counseling with Families, Teens, and Adults.
 Areas of experience include working and praying with those who struggle with anxiety, depression, eating disorders, opioid dependency, ADD, ADHD, grief and loss.

 Michelle works to help people put back the pieces of their families shattered by alcohol /opioid addiction and other drug abuse.
 She also works with youth and children building self esteem and helping parents with methods of discipline.
 Michelle is a spiritual consultant / educator for those interesting in learning more about their Catholic faith and integrating it in their life.